-William John McCool, the son of Carl and Delores McCool, was born July 14, 1944.
+William John McCool, the son of Carl and Delores McCool, was born on July 14, 1944.
 He was born in Lawrenceburg (Indiana), a border city of approximately 5,000 people on the Ohio River.
-It is only 20 miles from Crosley Field, Cincinnati.
-Later, major-league rosters correctly identified his birthplace as Batesville because Lawrenceburg did not have a hospital at that time.
+It was only 20 miles from Crosley Field, Cincinnati.
+Later, major-league rosters correctly identified his birthplace as Batesville because Lawrenceburg did not have a hospital then.
 Bill was a brilliant athlete at Lawrenceburg High School.
 He was a fullback for the football team and a star on their basketball team.
 He left an indelible mark on the baseball field also.
 He reached over.400 each season, and his pitching record was 18-2 (7-0 as a senior), with three no-hitters.
-His fastball was a formidable weapon against high school hitters, as many old-timers from the region often recall.
-The Great Tommy John, who pitched against McCool in American legion ball, said that Billy was one of the finest pitchers he ever saw.
-Check out the best bookmakers for betting on Baseball!
+As many old-timers from the region often recall, his fastball was a formidable weapon against high school hitters.
+The Great Tommy John, who pitched against McCool in American legion ball, said that Billy was among the finest pitchers he had ever seen.

-McCool’s Baseball and Football coach at Lawrenceburg was the legendary hall of fame coach Pat O’Neil, and McCool credited Coach O’Neil when it came to who helped achieve the greatness he attained.
+McCool’s Baseball and Football coach at Lawrenceburg was the legendary hall of fame coach Pat O’Neil, and McCool credited Coach O’Neil with who helped achieve the greatness he attained.
 O’Neil coached Billy from Little League through to American Legion ball.

 McCool was frustrated in his first professional season.
 McCool was assigned to Tampa in Class A Florida State League.
 His first season saw him go 1-8.
 The team made 13 errors in his first three games.
 Just four runs then supported him during the next five.
 McCool lost 1-0 to his opponent on July 18, 1963, when he threw a no-hitter.
 McCool became discouraged and called his parents.
 He considered leaving and returning home.
 McCool said that his high school team was better than the Tampa one.
 The kid was consoled by Hersh Freeman (the Tampa manager), a star reliever for the Reds in the 1950s.
 McCool stated that the Manager had pointed out that he wasn’t giving up too many runs, even though he was losing.
 “He explained that in minors, a pitcher’s earned-run average carries almost the same weight as his win-loss record.”
 McCool’s minor league ERA was impressive at 2.01, second in the league.
 At Tampa, he had a record of 5-13 with 165 strikeouts over 148 innings.
 McCool was promoted to Triple-A San Diego in September after that performance.
 He posted a 4-0 record and a 1.04 ERA in four Pacific Coast League games.